Student leadership schemes and Student Council

 - Prefects – Years 9, 10 and 11 students represent the academy at various events and ceremonies.
 They are led by our Senior Prefects including the Head Girl and Head Boy.

 Our students have a unique perspective on how the academy runs and often have great ideas as to how to make things better.
-Our students work with academy staff to make improvements.
+Our students work with academy staff to make improvements in the following ways:

 Council meetings – Senior Prefects and Family Captains meet each term to talk about the issues affecting them.